PaperMtn/gitlab-watchman/README.md

 ### Logging

 GitLab Watchman gives the following logging options:
-- CSV
 - Log file
 - Stdout
 - TCP stream

-When using CSV logging, searches for rules are returned in separate CSV files, for all other methods of logging, results are output in JSON format, perfect for ingesting into a SIEM or other log analysis platform.
+Results are output in JSON format, perfect for ingesting into a SIEM or other log analysis platform.

 For file and TCP stream logging, configuration options need to be passed via `.conf` file or environment variable.
 See the file `docs/logging.md` for instructions on how to set it up.

-If no logging option is given, GitLab Watchman defaults to CSV logging.
+If no logging option is given, GitLab Watchman defaults to Stdout logging.

 ## Requirements